 I’d look at him, (posing to be surprised.)

 ‘Didn’t you say you wanted Haleem today?
-I’ll have to get so many things for the Haleem.’
+How can I make it without the ingredients?’

 Happily, I’d take out the cash and give him.